code42/py42/docs/userguides/orgsettings.md

 # View or Modify organization settings

-Use py42 to easily view and update the settings for organizations with the `OrgSettings` object.
+Use pycpg to easily view and update the settings for organizations with the `OrgSettings` object.

-The `OrgSettings` object is a wrapper around the complex dicts that the Code42 `Org` and `OrgSettings` API endpoints expect, providing helper properties that can be used to get/set values, without having to know the underlying complexity of the APIs.
+The `OrgSettings` object is a wrapper around the complex dicts that the CrashPlan `Org` and `OrgSettings` API endpoints expect, providing helper properties that can be used to get/set values, without having to know the underlying complexity of the APIs.

 To get started, create a `OrgSettings` object for a given org_id: